datacamp-content/courses-introduction-to-shell/chapter1.md

     has_cwd('/tmp'),
     check_file('/tmp/scratch/agarwal.txt', missing_msg="Cannot find 'agarwal.txt' in '/tmp/scratch'.
 Use `mv` with `~/people/agarwal.txt` as the first parameter and `scratch` as the second.")
 )
-Ex().success_msg("This concludes chapter 1 of the intro to Shell for Data Science course!
+Ex().success_msg("This concludes Chapter 1 of Introduction to Shell!
 Rush over to the next chapter to learn more about manipulating data!")

 ```